 Since Transported was launched in 2013, we have worked with a number of different organisations and community groups to commission new public artworks in multiple locations across Boston & South Holland.
 Take a look at this Google Map to find out where they are, and the story behind them.

-Three new separate commissions are now available for artists and architects to apply for as part of “The Haven Commissions” – a series of redesigned buoys and a minimum of three new structures, constructed between 2019 & 2020:
+“The Haven Commissions” – three commissions to create a series of redesigned buoys and a minimum of three new structures, constructed between 2019 & 2020 – have recently been advertised and shortlisted:

 From Stump to Sluice